So Far, So Good... So What!

 So Far, So Good...
 So What! is the third studio album by American thrash metal band Megadeth, released on January 19, 1988, by Capitol Records.
 It was the band's only album recorded with drummer Chuck Behler and guitarist Jeff Young, both of whom were fired from the band in early 1989, several months after the completion of the album's world tour.
 So Far, So Good...
 So What! features music performed at fast tempos with technical ability; lyrically, frontman and guitarist Dave Mustaine addresses a variety of topics, including nuclear holocaust and freedom of speech.

 So Far, So Good...
-So What! was well-received by critics upon its release, although retrospective analysis has been less favorable.
+So What! was well received by critics upon its release, although retrospective analysis has been less favorable.
 It managed to enter the top-thirty of the Billboard 200 (although it received no commercial radio play), and charted in several other countries as well.
-The album was eventually certified platinum by the RIAA, and indicated Megadeth's forthcoming emergence from the underground scene.
+The album was eventually certified platinum by the RIAA, and indicated Megadeth's forthcoming emergence from the underground music scene.

 Background and production

 Guitarist Chris Poland and drummer Gar Samuelson had been both fired from the band following the conclusion of the Peace Sells tour for disruptive behavior, including Poland's habit of pawning band equipment to pay for drugs.
 Samuelson was immediately replaced by his drum technician, Chuck Behler (although Slayer's Dave Lombardo considered joining).
 However, a new guitarist would take longer to emerge.
 At first, the band hired guitarist Jay Reynolds from the band Malice, but Reynolds was not up to the task of recording, and was subsequently replaced by his guitar teacher, Jeff Young.
 Dave Mustaine has since stated his regret for the way he handled Reynolds's firing.
-Other guitarists considered included Slash from Guns & Roses.
+Other guitarists considered included Slash from Guns N' Roses.

 Work on the album started while Reynolds was in the band, but continued after the induction of Young.
 To mix the album, the label turned to Paul Lani, who had remixed the band's previous album, Peace Sells... but Who's Buying?.
-Mustaine was initially skeptical, but later became very irate with Lani's "eccentricities" and his way of handling things.
+Mustaine was initially skeptical, and later became very irate with Lani's "eccentricities" and his way of handling things.
 To mix the album, Lani relocated himself and Mustaine to Bearsville Studios, near Woodstock, New York, ostensibly for the purpose of inspiration.
 Mustaine decided that he had his limits when he, having just awakened and made coffee, noticed Lani outside in his underwear feeding an apple to a deer.
 Mustaine flew back to Los Angeles later that day and fired Lani, who was replaced by Michael Wagener.
 Mustaine has since criticized Wagener's "pedestrian" mixing efforts, citing the album's "muddy feel", in particular.
 Mustaine was able to recruit Sex Pistols guitarist Steve Jones to perform guitar parts on "Anarchy in the U.K."